TheEmptynessProject/ForgeNoise/README.md

-# ForgeNoise
+# ForgeNoise 🔥🗣

 ForgeNoise is a high-performance Perlin noise generation library for JavaScript.
-It provides improved 2D and 3D noise generation with optimized algorithms.

 ## Installation